Why On-Page SEO is Important

 Your content should also be of a decent length.
 Write at least 500–600 words, but longer articles with 2,000+ words tend to rank higher.
 But remember that you are optimizing for the user experience, so create content with substance, and keep it valuable.
 Don’t just write useless material to hit a word count.

-Great content results in a higher CTR which search engines consider when ranking your site.
+Great content results in a higher CTR, which search engines consider when ranking your site.
 And the best way to get quality backlinks is by having quality content that people want to share.
 78% of CMOs consider custom content to be the future of digital marketing – it’s a hugely significant on-page SEO ranking signal.

 Title Tags